replicadse/hydrogen/docs/wiki/index.md

 * **Easy installs via HELM charts** \
   It's easy to install the application - just do a helm install with the appropriate chart values and you're ready to go.
 * **Multi language / framework support** \
   By deciding against a DSL or other language/framework lock-ins for routing etc., you can implement authorization, connect, message routing, message handling and disconnect in your own favorite language.
 The only implementations required are the routing service and at least one destination for messages it points to.
-In regex mode, the worker will use regular expressions to determine the message destination.
+In regex mode, the mproc will use regular expressions to determine the message destination.
 * **Message persistence and retries** \
   Messages are sent to a NATS/Jetstream stream which will buffer messages and only release if they are acknowledged.
 This abstraction into an async architecture will guarantee an at-least-once delivery for client->server messages.
 * **Connection contexts** \